Change category colours in charts

 - The Chart Designer contains a number of options to change the appearance and content of your chart.
 Select Datapoint Defaults then select a new colour from the Fill section:

 - Click OK to save the changes.
-The new category colour is shown in the chart.
+The chart shows the new category colour.

 There are two options.
 You can either save the colour scheme, enabling you to apply the same colours to another chart in the future, or you can save the chart style including layout, background and colour scheme.